lpikora/bing-wallpaper-daily-mac-multimonitor/README.md

-# Bash Script for download and set current Bing Daily Wallpaper automatically on all monitors for macOS
+# Bash Script for download and set current Bing Daily Wallpaper automatically on all (or selected) monitors for macOS

 ![alt text](https://raw.githubusercontent.com/lpikora/bing-wallpaper-daily-mac-multimonitor/images/example-bing-animation.gif)